 Surgery – In more severe cases where the hammertoes have become more rigid, foot surgery is a potential option

-If you have any questions please contact our office located in Mesa, AZ.
+If you have any questions please contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about What Are Hammertoes?

 Cracked heels are a common foot ailment, caused by cuts or fissures resulting from dry skin on or around the heel.
 The general symptoms of this condition may include the skin around the heel becoming hard, itchy, or flaky in texture.
 There are certain conditions that may cause cracked heels, including diabetes, obesity, and flat feet.
 Lifestyle habits, which may consist of a poor diet or wearing shoes that have an open back or improper fit, may be contributing factors in developing cracked heels.
 Common treatments include utilizing a moisturizer to soften the skin and staying hydrated by consuming water frequently.
 Please consider a consultation with a podiatrist if additional treatment is needed for severely cracked heels.